DockDogs/dockdogs-scheduling/docs/getting-started/FAQs.md

 * Q: Why is the row showing **RED** text?
 	* A: This is to identify events that are on **HOLD** status.

-* Q: How can I view the prior contents of a given cell?
+* Q: How can I view the prior contents of a given cell (revision history)?
 	* A: **Right click** on the cell in question and click **"View History"**

 * Q: What are the **BROWN** rows that are blank?